 Information related to the various ARDSI chapters can be found in the respective page of the city-wise/ region-wise dementia resources pages.

 While Dignity Foundation works in the general area of senior care, it also provides dementia specific services, including Dementia Day Care centres in Mumbai and Chennai.
 Dignity has a presence in Mumbai, Pune, Chennai, Kolkata, and Bangalore for senior care and community.
-They have a Dignity Lifestyle at Neral, Maharashtra, with an assisted living facility to accept dementia patients.
+They have a Dignity Lifestyle at Neral, Maharashtra, with an assisted living facility.
+This used to accept dementia patients (current status on whether they accept dementia patients is unclear: query sent in July 2014).

 Dignity also runs helplines to help elders, and provides a number of services for elders.
 Contact information for Dignity (Mumbai, Pune, Kolkata, Bangalore, Chennai) can be seen on the city/ region specific pages listed on our city-wise/ region-wise dementia resource pages.